Food You Should Experience in Marrakech.

 If you’re anything like me, you may want to fully immerse yourself in the culture of places you’re visiting.

-I particularly enjoy sampling the signature dishes of a region and eating the same food that locals do.
+I particularly enjoy sampling the signature dishes of places I visit and eating the same food that the locals do.

 It’s a way to get to know the culture, and food is a big part of life in Morrocco.